mesosphere/dcos-docs-site/pages/1.12/deploying-services/marathon-on-marathon/advanced/index.md

     ```

 # Step 7: Grant User Access to Non-Native Marathon
-By now, your new Marathon instance is accessible only by the DC/OS Superusers.
+By now, your new Marathon instance is accessible only by the DC/OS superusers.
 In order to give access to regular users, you need to explicitly give them access permissions, according to your cluster security mode:

   ## {.tabs}